Yuval-D/OdinProject---Landing-Page/README.md

 # OdinProject---Landing-Page

 In this small project we're required to create a simple web template based on a given image.
-The image can be found in the following address- https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png
+The image can be found in the following address- https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png .
-Nothing special, it's a start.
+I've taken the football club Real-Madrid as a general subject.